CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 Our components are very inflexible.
 They cannot say hello to other mentors, and they can only say "hello", not "hi" or "greetings".
 If our boss changes their mind, for example if they wanted to say hello to a different mentor, we would have to to change the code too.
 This is easy in our tiny application but for "real" applications this might be more difficult.

 Instead wouldn't it be good if we could change which mentor we are saying hello to every time we render the component?
-This is what "props" are for.
+This is what *props* are for.

 ## What Are Props?

 Props are what we use in React to pass "arguments" to components.
-They are very similar to arguments in functions - you can "pass" props to components, and you can use those props in a component.
+They are very similar to arguments in functions - you can "pass" props to components, and you can use those props within a component.

 First let's look at passing props to your components ([interactive example](https://stackblitz.com/edit/react-k4upkw?file=index.js)):